HackSoftware/Django-Styleguide/README.md

 This is very important and should be done as early as possible in any given project.

-This is basically agreening upon what the interface of your API errors - how an error is going to look like?
+This is basically agreening upon what the interface of your API errors - **How an error is going to look like as an API response?**

 This is very project specific, you can use some of the popular APIs for inspiration: